The 20 Best Nearsightedness Doctors Near Me in Baltimore, MD

 The Johns Hopkins Hospital

 Dr. Neil Bressler has been a member of the Wilmer Eye Institute's faculty since 1988 and is the inaugural James P. Gills Professor of Ophthalmology.
 He specializes in retinal diseases, with special interests in diabetic retinopathy and macular degeneration.
 Dr. Bressler's main research interests have been collaborative efforts in clinical trials of common retinal diseases, including age-related macular degeneration and diabetic retinopathy, having chaired several NIH-sponsored and industry-sponsored multicenter randomized clinical trials and authored almost 300 peer-reviewed publications.
 He is a past chair of the NIH-sponsored Diabetic Retinopathy Clinical Research Network, and was responsible for guidelines, policies, protocol development as well as implementation, and to facilitate Network operations in a way that maintains academic integrity and optimal clinical trial performance.
 He also has chaired the National Eye Institutes Data and Safety Monitoring Committee for intramural clinical trials and the FDA Ophthalmic Devices Panel.
 Dr. Bressler is currently editor-in-chief of JAMA Ophthalmology.
 Dr. Bressler is rated as an Advanced provider by MediFind in the treatment of Nearsightedness.
-His top areas of expertise are Diabetic Macular Edema (DME), Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Vitrectomy, and Cataract Removal.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Diabetic Macular Edema (DME), Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Vitrectomy, and Cataract Removal.
+Dr. Bressler is board certified in American Board Of Ophthalmology.

 Katzen Medical Associates PC